-I have nine years of experience as a KCBS Judge with seven of those years as a Master Judge.
+I have ten years of experience as a KCBS Judge with eight of those years as a Master Judge.
 I have been a volunteer working the turn-in table, judging and table captaining at various events.
 I enjoy table captaining at “The Jack” and meeting all of the judges, volunteers and organizers.

 One of the biggest issues that I see is that the KCBS family has forgotten who we are.
 KCBS is an organization that prides itself on having fun, enjoying the art of BBQ and helping non-profit organizations raise money for their cause.
 If elected, I want to bring all KCBS members back into a harmonious relationship.
 One solution is having the Judges and Cook Teams both complete an online test once every two years to recertify.
 Understanding the rules governing KCBS cooking and judging is very important to everyone.
 Without this understanding, a division between cooks and judges has and will continue to occur within KCBS.
 As rules have changed over the past few years, I feel that both Judges and Cooks have the obligation to be completely informed.

 Most of the challenges within KCBS are in management of people and resources.
 I have managed over 35 people in the military and in civilian business.
 Each one of those individuals has their own personality and I managed each person differently.
 I listened to all sides of a conflict and made a decision that was fair to all parties involved.
 I have a business degree and one of my strongest skillsets is negotiations.
 I negotiated a buying contract with a major vendor that reduced our company’s overall costs by 38%.
 I could use these skills on the board to assist the Board of Directors with moving KCBS forward in a positive light.